 Parallel | Each additional panel increases system amperage; voltage remains the same | Improved reliability with independently operating solar panels | Increased wiring and equipment costs |

-While series wiring is the simplest and cheapest way to connect solar panels, solar panels wired in parallel can help prevent potential adverse chain reactions from underperforming panels.
+While series wiring is the simpler and less expensive way to connect solar panels, solar panels wired in parallel can help prevent potential adverse chain reactions from underperforming panels.

 In the same vein, series connections are ideal for chains of panels (also known as solar arrays) that all constantly deliver roughly the same amount of solar power output at any given moment.
 In contrast, parallel connections are better when your panels generate different amounts of electricity.